 He shook his head, making faces at his son.
 “Nope.
 Well, yeah, my team got started the on the rebuilding process today, but I’ve been at the haunted mill.”

-“You mean something aside from charred walls?”
+“You mean something aside from rotting walls and broken windows?”

 “Something smells good,” Haven said, distracting me as he lifted his head to look around the kitchen.
 “Any leftovers?”